satyaki1/QI-DropdownDirective/README.md

 - input-name : It is used for naming the input tag
 - selected-item : Used to store the final selected item (Optional Attribute)

-This custom directive is using isolated scope concept of angularJs.So, we can use it as many times we want in a page.
+This custom directive is using isolated scope concept of AngularJs.So, we can use it as many times we want in a page without hamparing scope.